Midwest Masterpiece: Ohio Star Quilt Block Tutorial

 12" 2¼" 4½"

 At your cutting mat, align your square ruler over the QST.
-The diagonal 45 degree line matches the seamline.
+The diagonal 45° line is directly over the seam.

 This next step is CRITICAL to properly trimming your block.

-Using the Center Measurement, align that ruler mark with the intersection of the seams in the center of your block.
+Using the Center Measurement, align that ruler mark with the intersection of the seams in the center of your QST.

 For our 9" finished sample Ohio Star, the Center of our QST is 1-3/4" and is trimmed to 3-1/2" square.

-Make sure nothing has shifted and then trim the two exposed sides.
+Make sure nothing has shifted.
+Trim the two exposed sides.

 Trim your QST